marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ### Output

 The output is on level annotation.
-There is no unique identifier for an annotation.
+There is no hard unique identifier for an annotation.
+Logically, an annotation is defined by subject_id, user_name and question_species (the main question).
+However, duplicates exist which the extraction process merges or discards.

 The data has the following columns:

 | Columns   | Description |